paul-fink/anerkennungsdb/README.md

 See the comments at the end of [anerkennungen.pro](./anerkennungen.pro)

 ## Translations
-currently, German is the only language for which a translation is provided.
+Currently, German is the only language for which a translation is provided.
 Translations into other languages are always welcome.

 ## License
 GPL version 3 or later